How to Get Into Ivy League Schools: The Definitive Guide

 Part 1: Introduction

 Why do so many ambitious students come to us asking how to get into Ivy League colleges?
 The eight colleges in the Ivy League offer unique advantages to their graduates.
 These advantages include mentorships by world-class professors who are leaders in their disciplines, access to innovative research opportunities, and unparalleled resources for student support.
-Not to mention, Ivy League attendees build valuable networks of peers who will journey on to become leaders and titans of industry, joining the elite Ivy League alumni community that spans the globe and opens a myriad of career doors to new graduates.
+Not to mention, Ivy League attendees build valuable networks of peers who will journey on to become leaders and titans of industry, joining the elite Ivy League alumni community that spans the globe and opens many career doors to new graduates.

 While there isn’t a perfect formula or a guaranteed way for your child to get accepted to an Ivy League school, there are strategic ways for your child to maximize their admissions odds.
 Continue reading to examine the five primary admissions factors and take an in-depth look at how to get into Ivy League colleges.